hugomarshall/Blog/README.md

 ### Usage
 - Via Docker:
   - Open the Terminal in the folder where the docker-compose file is located (root folder).
-  - Type the command: docker-compose build and wait for the build;
+  - Type the command: "docker-compose build" and wait for the build;
-  - Type the command: docker-compose up to publish and run the image;
+  - Type the command: "docker-compose up" to publish and run the image;

 >__Note__:
 The project is configured to open on port [http:32774], if you are already using this port, you will need to change the port in the docker-compose file.